minimul/xero-api/README.md

 ## Current Limitations

 - Accounting API only.
-- Only for public and partner Xero apps.
+- Only [public apps](https://developer.xero.com/documentation/getting-started/api-application-types) are supported at the moment but partner app support [is around the corner](https://github.com/minimul/xero-api/issues/4).
+Please help contribute.

 ## Installation